How to use the command 'ppmforge' (with examples)

 Explanation:

-• ppmforge: This is the main command to run the ppmforge tool.
+• ppmforge: Starts the ppmforge command-line tool.

 Use case 3: Use a custom mesh size and dimension for fractal generation and specify the dimensions of the output